 Year ended December 31,

 (millions of U.S. dollars) 2022 2021

-Tax expense 259 1.607
+Tax expense 259 1,607

 Our effective income tax rate on earnings from continuing operations was 15.7% compared to 22.0% in 2021.
 Tax expense in each year included significant impacts related to our indirect investment in LSEG.
-In 2022, tax expense included \$124 million of tax benefit related to our losses in equity method investments and \$80 million of tax expense in 2022 also included a charge of \$64 million to reflect our intention to settle a tax dispute with a tax loss carryforward that had been previously recognized as a deferred tax asset on our balance sheet.
-In 2021, tax expense included \$1,497 million of benefits from the reversal of reserves for uncertain tax positions attributable to prior tax years.
+In 2022, tax expense included \$124 million of tax benefit related to our losses in equity method investments and \$80 million of tax expense related to other finance income, primarily from gains on foreign exchange contracts related to our investment in LSEG.
+Tax expense in 2022 also included a charge of \$64 million to reflect our intention to settle a tax dispute with a tax loss carryforward that had been previously recognized as a deferred tax asset on our balance sheet.
+In 2021, tax expense included \$1,497 million related to our earnings in equity method investments, primarily related to the gain on sale of Refinitiv to LSEG and \$21 million of benefits from the reversal of reserves for uncertain tax positions attributable to prior tax years.
 The comparability of our tax expense was further impacted by various transactions and accounting adjustments during each year.
-In each year, the tax expense reflected the mix of tax expense that impacted comparability from year to year, including tax expense (benefit) associated with items that are removed from adjusted earnings:
+In each year, the tax expense reflected the mix of taxing jurisdictions in which pre-tax profits and losses were recognized.
+The following table sets forth certain components within income tax expense that impacted comparability from year to year, including tax expense (benefit) associated with items that are removed from adjusted earnings:

-Year ended Decer mber 31,
+Year ended Decen nber 31,

 (millions of U.S. dollars) 2022 2021

 Tax expense (benefit)

 Tax items impacting comparability:

 Corporate tax laws and rates (1) (13) (17)

 Deferred tax adjustments (2) 28 (7)

 Subtotal 15 (24)

 Tax related to:

 Amortization of other identifiable intangible assets (22) (26)

-Share of post-tax (losses) earnings in equity method investments(3) (124) 1,497
+Share of post-tax (losses) earnings in equity method investments (3) (124) 1,497

 Other finance income 80 (5)

 Other operating gains, net 42 9

 Other items 2 -

 Subtotal (22) 1,475

 Total (7) 1,451

 (1) In 2022, the amount consists primarily of adjustments to deferred tax balances due to changes in effective state tax rates.
-In 2021, the amount includes changes in indeferred tax assets due to changes in foreign tax rates.
-(2) In 2022, includes a change for the use of a deferred tax asset in connection with a tax dispute, recognition of deferred tax assets for a tax basis step-up attributable to a non-US.
-Subsidiary, adjustments required for a business that was classified as held for sale as well as adjustments required due to divestitures and acquisitions.
+In 2021, the amount includes changes in deferred tax assets due to changes in foreign tax rates.

+(2) In 2022, includes a charge for the use of a deferred tax asset in connection with a tax dispute, recognition of deferred tax assets for a tax basis step-up attributable to a non-U.S. subsidiary, adjustments required for a business that was classified as held for sale as well as adjustments required due to divestitures and acquisitions.
 In 2021, includes adjustments required due to divestitures and acquisitions.